Digital-Desert : Mojave Desert

 A cactus wren builds its nest in a cholla cactus to protect its young from predators such as raven.
 There is no harm to the cactus.

-Also see: MUTUALISM, PARASITISM, SYMBIOTIC,
+Also see:

-A fringe-toed lizard living in an abandoned rat hole, the lizard benefits from shelter, while the rat has moved on.
+A Mojave fringe-toed lizard living in an abandoned rat hole, the lizard benefits from shelter, while the rat has moved on.

 Country Life Realty